 I miss the foods you made.
 No one can make food the way you made it, Mom.
 You gave food to me with love and your smile.
 It can’t be replicated.
 It’s impossible, no one else has your smile.
 Sometimes I think of you now when I give my boys plates of food.
 I focus on that because sometimes I’m busy and it’s hard to get them their food, but I want them to remember me serving them with love and a smile.
 When I remember this perspective, I feel good.
 I feel like a mom.
 I feel more like you.

 I learned how to be a mom from you.
 You were a fantastic mom.
 I know not everyone can say that about their mothers.
 I was lucky to have you.
 Mom, you were fantastic, awesome, loving, creative, giving, and kind.
 Now that I am an adult I understand how great you were.
 I learned to give to others and be generous by watching you.

 RELATED: To my Mom, I Get it Now

 The loss of you made me strong.
 I became an independent young woman who wanted to do it all on her own.
 I love that I became strong, but I hate that I had to lose you to do it.
 I hope and pray my children become strong.
 I hope and pray they don’t have to lose me to become that way.
 I will mold them.
 Give them tasks to make them strong.
 I don’t want to leave them to strengthen them.
 There must be another way.
 I will find it.

 I hope you can know some small piece of my life.
 I wish you could have met my husband and I wish you could have felt in your heart the excitement I had on my wedding day.
 You missed it all, but I’m hoping someday I will see you and you will tell me you were there with me.
 You will tell me you sat in the church and watched me marry my husband.
-I hope you will tell me you were able to see my sons faces when they burst into this world.
-Oh how I could have used your help.
+I hope you will tell me you were able to see my sons’ faces when they burst into this world.
+Oh, how I could have used your help and wisdom.
 How we could have shared laughter and snuggles together with my babies.

-Thank you Mom.
+Thank you, Mom.
 I love you.